ljsinclair/featurebase-docs/docs/community/old-versions/old-featurebase-rename.md

 ---
-id: featurebase-rename
-title: FeatureBase Rename
+title: Featurebase rename
-sidebar_label: FeatureBase Rename
+layout: default
+parent: old-versions
+grand_parent: Community
 ---

+# FeatureBase Rename

 As of Molecula 5.0, the core product formerly known as Pilosa will be renamed to FeatureBase.
 This change extends to several interfaces, so a few additional steps are required when upgrading from pre-5.0 to post-5.0.
 The 4.4 release includes an option to switch to the FeatureBase name early.